jakebrbell/lite-brite-pixel-art-maker/README.md

 This was an exercise in creating my own pixel art maker with the goal of allowing a user to choose colors from a palette and then paint pixel art.
 The interface was completely up to me so I decided to go with something old school and recreate the [Lite-Brite] (https://en.wikipedia.org/wiki/Lite-Brite).
 I was always jealous of my friends who had a Lite-Brite when I was a kid so this was my chance to make my own.

+You can try out the application for yourself by clicking [here](http://jakebrbell-pixel-art-maker.surge.sh/).

 ![Screenshot of Pixel Art Maker](pixel-art-maker-house.png)

 ##Features